LIONant-depot/MECSV2/README.md

 ## (MECS) Mulicore Events Component and Systems
 Simple yet powerful **ECS** system in **C++ 17**.
 It leverages many of the C++ features to provide a simple to use API to the end user yet deliver near optimum code.
-It is also design to the user does not need to know very much about multi-core and when the user makes a mistake the MECS should be able to detected.
+It is also designed so the user does not need to know very much about multi-core and when the user makes a mistake MECS should be able to detected.
 It also allows advance users to take advantage of complex multi-core features easily and cleanly.
 <img src="https://i.imgur.com/9a5d2ee.png" align="right" width="150px" />

 The project is meant to serve as a reference/bench mark for other ECS system out there.
 The code should be able to be inserted in game engines and applications without a problem.

-Any feedback is welcome.
+Any feedback is more than welcome.
 Please follow us and help support the project.

 [              ![Twitter](https://img.shields.io/twitter/follow/nickreal03.svg?label=Follow&style=social)](https://twitter.com/nickreal03)
 [                 ![chat](https://img.shields.io/discord/552344404258586644.svg?logo=discord)](https://discord.gg/fqaFSRE)